Palladia for Dogs (toceranib phosphate)

 • Palladia, like any chemotherapy, is not considered a cure.
 However, it can buy you good quality time with your dog while your dog tolerates it.
 Dosage adjustments may be necessary at the beginning, middle, or end of using Palladia.

-• Side effects from Palladia can happen, although sometimes dogs can take it for a while before they show up.
+• Side effects from Palladia can happen, although it may be a while before they show up.
 The most common side effects are diarrhea or bloody stool, decreased appetite, vomiting, lethargy, lameness, weight loss, and pigment changes in the hair and skin.

 What Is Palladia?